Regenerative cocoa: Agroforestry

 The eco-friendliness of cocoa farming entirely depends on where and how the cocoa trees are planted.
 When planted in a monoculture, cocoa farming can be ecologically destructive.
 When planted in an agroforestry setting, it can be regenerative.
 This principle is the basis for regenerative cocoa.

 Agroforestry has long been touted as an ecologically sustainable method of agricultural production.
 It is best described as an agricultural method that grows crops in the form of a forest.
 For example, incorporating fruit trees, timber trees, and nitrogen-fixing trees that improve soil fertility—all in the same parcel of land.

 Regenerative agroforestry uses this principle as a mechanism for forest restoration.
 One of the benefits of this approach is a net removal of from the atmosphere.
 Other benefits include enhanced yields from staple food crops, enhanced farmer livelihoods from income generation, increased biodiversity, improved soil structure and health, and reduced erosion.
 With improved soil structure, crops produced via regenerative farming contain higher levels of certain vitamins, minerals, and phytochemicals.
 More phytochemicals can enhance the flavor of foods compared to conventional agricultural practices.
 In general terms, regenerative agroforestry is a form of regenerative agriculture that employs mostly trees rather than annual crops.

 Cocoa trees, which are native to the rainforests of Ecuador, are naturally adapted to survive and thrive in the understory of the tropical forest.
 This, combined with the ever-increasing global demand for chocolate, makes cocoa trees an ideal component of agroforestry plantations in the tropics.

+The government of Brazil defines a cabruca as a cacao farm that has at least 40 trees native to the Atlantic Forest biome per hectare.
+About 60 percent of the cocoa grown in its most productive state, Bahia, is grown on cabruca farms.